-PPC audit is a key task for advertisers.
-To withstand the competitive winds, advertisers must not only optimize AdWords account (auditing campaign settings, ad copy, keywords, targeting etc.) but also audit the competitive landscape.
+PPC Audit is a key task for advertisers.
+To withstand the competitive winds, advertisers must not only optimize Google Ads account (auditing campaign settings, ad copy, keywords, targeting, etc.) but also audit the competitive landscape.

 You would wish to know who all show up for the keywords you are interested in bidding for.
-It might help you determine you exact competitive landscape which were previously limited.
+It might help you determine your exact competitive landscape which was previously limited.
 The more competitors you identify the more prepared you will be.

 What ad messaging are they using?